zhwa/mlir-example/book/Chapter-09-TableGen-Dialect.md

 ### 9.7.4 The Complete Compilation Pipeline with Bufferization

-After lowering our `nn` dialect operations to tensor-based `linalg` operations, we still need to convert those high-level tensor operations all the way down to LLVM IR for execution.
+After lowering our `nn` dialect operations to `linalg` operations, we still need to convert those high-level operations all the way down to LLVM IR for execution.
 This requires a multi-stage compilation pipeline that includes a critical step: **bufferization**—converting immutable tensors to mutable memrefs.
 Let's examine the complete pipeline in [src/bindings.cpp](../ch.9.TableGen-dialect/src/bindings.cpp).

 **The Full Pipeline**: